About Whitby Jet

 Whitby Jet can still be picked up along the seashore.
 As the cliffs along the North Yorkshire coastline gradually erode into the sea thin seams of Jet are exposed and often end up being washed into the sea.
 After a storm small pieces are washed up onto the beaches around the town of Whitby.

-The video below shows how to test the quality of any Jet found.
-If you chalk the piece of Jet on sandstone or emery paper it should leave a brown mark.
+To test the quality of any Jet that you find, chalk the piece of Jet on sandstone or emery paper.
+It should leave a brown mark.
 The best quality Jet will leave a light brown ginger mark.
 This is hard Jet and the only type that should be used to make Jewellery.
 If the Jet leaves a dark brown mark it means it is poorer quality soft Jet.
 Although this may still take a polish it may break up or crack over time.

 How was Whitby Jet formed ?